 Well now that you know a few of the basic rules of soccer you can try this game out for yourself.
 There are many city and state leagues that one can join to start in there soccer endeavors.
 There are very few rules for you to truly remember but if you want to know some of the other rules that are around for more of the big boys (big matches) soccer games you can see what the FIFA World Wide Web site has about these soccer rules.

-Big thanks to our sponsors at Best Salt Lake City Windows, the place to go if you need to find replacement windows.
+Big thanks to our sponsors at Floor Coverings International, the place to go if you need to find Flooring Charlotte NC.
 Thanks for your support, guys!